ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

   * `other`: install agent from pre-existing or other repo
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)
+* `zabbix_repo_yum_disabled`: A string with repository names that should be disabled when installing Zabbix component specific packages.
+Is only used when `zabbix_repo_yum_enabled` contains 1 or more repositories.
+Default `*`.
+* `zabbix_repo_yum_enabled`: A list with repository names that should be enabled when installing Zabbix component specific packages.
 * `zabbix_service_state`: Default: `started`.
 Can be overridden to stopped if needed
 * `zabbix_service_enabled`: Default: `True` Can be overridden to `False` if needed